Lead in shot, bullets and fishing weights

 Health risks to people

 Exposure to lead is associated with a wide range of negative health effects, including reduced fertility, cardiovascular diseases, developmental effects in babies and children, damage to organs through prolonged or repeated exposure and cancer.
 Lead is especially harmful to children's neurological development.
 ECHA estimates that in any given year about one million children are vulnerable to the toxic effects of lead due to game meat consumption.
-Current evidence suggests that there is no safe level of lead consumption.

 Exposure to lead through ingestion happens while eating game meat hunted with lead ammunition.
 Recent research suggests that game hunted with lead ammunition can contain microscopic fragments of lead, which cannot be removed during the preparation of meat.
-The practice of ‘cutting away’ and discarding meat from around the wound channel, or removing lead fragments, is not sufficient to remove all lead.
+The practice of ‘cutting away’ and discarding meat from around the wound channel, or removing visible lead fragments, is not sufficient to remove all lead.
 Ingestion may also happen through hand-to-mouth exposure when manipulating lead gunshot, projectiles or fishing sinkers and lures.

 Based on the clinical evidence of risks to children and pregnant women, the European Food Safety Authority (EFSA) has recommended that exposure to lead from both dietary and non-dietary sources should be reduced.